PingOne

 4. In the Display Name field, enter a name for the predictor.

-The display name is used in the Protect dashboard and policy configuration.
+The display name is used in the Threat Protection Dashboard and policy configuration.

-5. In the Compact Name field, enter a short name that is returned in the API response.
+5. In the Compact Name field, enter a short name that’s returned in the API response.

 You can’t change the compact name after it’s been saved.